Skip to content

 • Node execution within the agent graph

 This feature operates by intercepting key events in the agent pipeline and forwarding them to configurable message processors.
-These processors can output the trace information to various destinations such as log files or the filesystem, enabling developers to gain insights into agent behavior and troubleshoot issues effectively.
+These processors can output the trace information to various destinations such as log files or other types of files in the filesystem, enabling developers to gain insights into agent behavior and troubleshoot issues effectively.

 Event flow